WaverlyWei/iTMLE/README.md

 # iTMLE
-This repository implements the iterative version of one-step TMLE.
+This repository contains the simulation code for the ``iterative version of one-step TMLE (iTMLE)."